 Get to know how your tow vehicle handles with the added weight and length of your Coachmen unit.
 The brakes and steering operation will be different.
 Before leaving on a trip, practice turning, braking, backing up and accelerating.
-Below are tips to help you in your driving.
+You may find little difference in operation, but remember to allow extra room for the combined length of the tow vehicle-Coachmen unit.
+The following are tips to help you in your driving.